This document is also available in PDF (863 KB) [help with PDF files]

 - Electronic Data Interchange (EDI)

-- A Commercial function in which all carriers and freight forwarders send advance commercial information about their shipments electronically to the Canada Border Services Agency (CBSA).
+- A commercial function in which all carriers and freight forwarders electronically send advance commercial information about their shipments to the CBSA.

 - First Port of Arrival (FPOA)